GluuFederation/docs-ce-prod/docs/source/upgrade/index.md

     (a) OpenDJ Users: Back up the schema file
     (b) OpenLDAP users: Convert the schema according to [this guide](https://backstage.forgerock.com/docs/opendj/3.5/admin-guide/#chap-schema)

 When the upgrade script prompts:

     ```
     If you have custom ldap schema, add them now and press c
     If you don't have any custom schema you can continue with pressing c
     ```

 Put the schema file in `/opt/opendj/config/schema/`

+!!!
+Note
+ * This upgrade replaces all the default Gluu Server scripts WITH SCRIPTS FROM 4.0 and removes other custom scripts.
+(This will replace any customization you may have made to these default script entries)
+ * Default authentication mode will be set to auth_ldap_server
+ * Cache provider configuration will be set to 4.0 default
+ * Reconfigure your logo and favicon

 There are two options to perform the upgrade (both methods work inside the container):